Discrete Restricted Boltzmann Machines: Preliminaries

 \subsection{Na\"ive Bayes models}

 Let $k\in\mathbb{N}$.
-The {\em $k$-mixture} of the independence model, or {\em na\"ive Bayes model} with $k$ hidden classes, on the variables $X_1,\ldots,X_n$ is the set of all probability distributions expressible as convex combinations of $k$ points in $\Ecal_\Xcal$:
+The {\em $k$-mixture} of the independence model, or {\em na\"ive Bayes model} with $k$ hidden classes, with visible variables $X_1,\ldots,X_n$ is the set of all probability distributions expressible as convex combinations of $k$ points in $\Ecal_\Xcal$:

 We write $\Mcal_{n,{k}}$ for the $k$-mixture of the independence model of $n$ binary variables.
-The dimension of the mixtures of binary product distributions are known: \begin{theorem}[Catalisano, Geramita, and Gimigliano~\cite{Catalisano2011}] The mixture models of binary product distributions $\Mcal_{n,k}$ have the dimension expected from counting parameters, $\min\{nk + (k-1),2^n\!-\!1\}$, except when $n=4$ and $k=3$, when $\Mcal_{n,k}$ has dimension $13$ instead of $14$. \end{theorem}
+The dimensions of mixtures of binary independence models are known: \begin{theorem}[\citet{Catalisano2011}] The mixtures of binary independence models $\Mcal_{n,k}$ have the dimension expected from counting parameters, $\min\{nk + (k-1),2^n-1\}$, except for $\Mcal_{4,3}$, which has dimension $13$ instead of $14$. \end{theorem}